AcubeSAT/ecss-services/docs/installation.md

 Apart from compiling the services, you can also generate other outputs if you want.

 ### Integrating with your code {#integrating}
 While ecss-services can run independently, the repo is built as a library.
-Follow the instructions in ??? to integrate with your space or ground segment code.
+Follow the instructions in [Usage with a microcontroller](docs/usage_with_microcontroller.md) to integrate with your space or ground segment code.

-@todo Add link to instructions

 ### Creating the documentation {#documentation}